2. Talk with your parents

 3. Decide how to file

 You're ready to file.
 Now you must decide how.
 More taxpayers each year turn to tax software to complete and file their returns.
 Inexperienced filers, however, might be more comfortable getting personal help, either from an accountant or a franchise tax operation.
 But just because your tax return might be relatively uncomplicated, that doesn't absolve you of due diligence in finding a preparer.
 Take the time to check out potential tax preparers thoroughly.

 Inexperienced filers often are easy targets for tax con artists.
 To protect yourself from such scams, avoid tax preparers who base their fees on how large of a refund they can get for you.

 If cost is a concern, you might be able to file for free through the Free File program.
-This partnership between the IRS and around 20 tax software companies is open to taxpayers who make less than a certain amount.
-The earnings limit for the 2014 filing season that begins on Jan.
-31 has been bumped up a bit for inflation to $58,000.
+This partnership between the IRS and more than a dozen tax software companies is open to taxpayers who make less than a certain amount.
+The earnings limit for the 2015 filing season that begins on Jan.
+20 has been bumped up a bit for inflation to $60,000.

 4. Don't leave money on the table

 New taxpayers should make sure they do not leave money on the table, says Art Agulnek, a senior lecturer who teaches taxation courses in the Naveen Jindal School of Management at the University of Texas at Dallas.